While bath bombs might provide a relaxing experience, everything has an environmental impact.

 Since all drains lead to the ocean, the compounds in bath bombs can easily enter waterways.

-It’s very common to find glitter in bath bombs.
+It’s very common to find glitter in bath bombs, and both synthetic and biodegradable glitter can cause pollution.

-These substances are not renewable or biodegradable.
+Moreover, neither plastic nor aluminum are renewable or biodegradable.

 Biodegradable glitter is usually made from polylactic acid (PLA), which comes from plant-based sources, like cornstarch.